 and which school provides religious education for the pupils in accordance with the doctrines, practices and traditions of the Roman Catholic Church, and/or such ethos and/or characteristic spirit as may be determined or interpreted from time to time by the Irish Episcopal Conference.

-In accordance with S.15 (2) (b) of the Education Act, 1998 the Board of Management of [Insert the name of the school] shall uphold, and be accountable to the patron for so upholding, the characteristic spirit of the school as determined by the cultural, educational, moral, religious, social, linguistic and spiritual values and traditions which inform and are characteristic of the objectives and conduct of the school.
+In accordance with S.15 (2) (b) of the Education Act, 1998 the Board of Management of Presentation Convent N.S. shall uphold, and be accountable to the patron for so upholding, the characteristic spirit of the school as determined by the cultural, educational, moral, religious, social, linguistic and spiritual values and traditions which inform and are characteristic of the objectives and conduct of the school.

-Details of the Mission/Ethos Statement and general objectives of your school may be included here:
+Within our Catholic ethos we respect and welcome diversity of Religion and culture.
+We support and nurture the pupils to help them reach their full potential as members of their community and as children of God.

 Admission Statement

-[School Name] will not discriminate in its admission of a student to the school on any of the following:
+Presentation Convent N.S. will not discriminate in its admission of a student to the school on any of the following:

 the gender ground of the student or the applicant in respect of the student concerned,